Palliser novels: Plantagenet Palliser

 Palliser is eventually offered the post of Chancellor of the Exchequer anyway.
 However, upon inheriting the dukedom, he is forced to relinquish the beloved post, as it is against constitutional convention for a member of the House of Lords to hold it.
 In The Prime Minister, when neither the Liberals nor the Conservatives are able to form a majority, a weak coalition government is the only solution.
-Palliser is asked to become Prime Minister because he is an undivisive figure, but he is too sensitive to enjoy his tenure.
+Palliser is asked to become Prime Minister because he is a non-divisive figure, but he is too sensitive to enjoy his tenure.
 Socially awkward, he is especially vexed by his wife's lavish parties, which represent her attempt to help influence others to support him.
-Due to the fragile nature of the coalition, Palliser accomplishes little other than to keep the kingdom on an even keel.
+Due to the fragile nature of the coalition, Palliser accomplishes little other than to keep the country on an even keel.
 By the time he leaves office it is with regret, since he has grown accustomed to the power of his position and is greatly disappointed that he has not been able to do more.
-He declines a place in the Liberal cabinet which follows his, feeling it inappropriate to serve in a cabinet once he has led one, but, after some thought, he leaves the door open to a return to participation in the government in future.
-When the Liberals regain power at the end of The Duke's Children, he accepts a Cabinet post as Lord President of the Council.
+He declines a place in the Liberal cabinet which follows his, feeling it inappropriate to serve in a cabinet once he has led one, but after some thought he leaves the door open to a return to participation in the government in future.
+When the Liberals form a government some years later at the end of The Duke's Children, he accepts a cabinet post as Lord President of the Council.